 From 2016-2017, she developed and curated the crowd-sourced poetry project, Iowa Bird of Mouth, which was supported by the Iowa Arts Council and the National Endowment for the Arts.
 Over 750 people from around the world contributed to the project.

-Jennifer teaches private creative writing classes online.
+Jennifer teaches at Iowa State University, as well as an ongoing series of private creative writing classes online in collaboration with the Midwest Writing Center.
 She is also the co-proprietor of a small-batch artisanal spice company called Saltlickers.

 “In the face of ecological meltdown, art gains extra urgency and Jennifer L. Knox is one of our most urgent ecological poets.
 In the face of the Anthropocene—the geological era in which we are living, when human activity has irreparably damaged the earth—Knox laments our losses and celebrates what we have left.
 Her creativity—with its obsession with extinction—is driven, like much creativity, by death, but is animated with an unmistakable life force.
 The humor and sadness in each of her poems invites the reader to mourn what can never be regained, environmentally, and also to make the most of whatever it is that remains.”